-UBIT seeks to understand the UB community's evolving information
+UBIT seeks to understand and

-robust IT services to meet these
+robust IT services to meet and wherever possible, exceed these

-UBIT reports clearly and effectively about our services.
+UBIT reports clearly and honestly

+about our services.
 We are committed to providing timely updates

 Working together to make progress

 toward UB's strategic goals, UBIT staff members support each other

 through shared information and opportunities to grow and